Last Updated on January 6th, 2020

 You will need to hold your baby’s head above water the entire time you are giving your baby the bath.
 Supporting your child’s head with one hand, remove clothing but not the diaper.
 With your free hand, dip your clean washcloth in the bathwater before putting the baby in.
-Then place baby’s bottom against the bottom of the bath basin you have filled with 1 to 2 inches (2.5 to 5 cm) of warm water.
+Then place your baby’s bottom against the bottom of the bath basin you have filled with 1 to 2 inches (2.5 to 5 cm) of warm water.

 Now it’s time to take off the diaper to make sure the child is clean all over.
 It’s important to wash little girls in a motion from front to back to prevent bladder infections.
 Don’t worry about vaginal discharge in girls and circumcision scabs in boys.
 Leave them alone and allow them to fall off naturally.
 When the bath is done, take the baby out and get ready to dry off.